 There’s also the real-world consequences of a unicorn fallout.
-It’s not just VCs that will wear the haircuts, but hundreds of thousands of employees could lose their jobs and see once valuable equity comp evaporate.
-And of course, one failed company affects the other parties (customers, suppliers, and distributors, etc.) who depend on it, further cascading the impact out into reality.
-The bottom line here is I think chasing unicorns off a ledge until abruptly woken from the fantasy is a more significant risk to the markets than bitcoin or indexing.
+It’s not just VCs that will wear the haircuts, the ugly will cascade out into reality and onto the hundreds of thousands of employees, customers, suppliers, distributors, etc. depending on the companies.
+The bottom line here is I think chasing unicorns off a ledge until abruptly woken from the fantasy is a more serious risk to the markets than bitcoin or indexing.

 Another heavy shoe at risk of dropping, in my opinion, includes the uncanny rise of negative-yielding debt globally.
 Its very existence is an oxymoron that underminds our understanding of how finance is supposed to work.
 This is a relatively recent and quickly accelerating phenomenon, the consequences of which we do not yet fully understand.